-It might sound intimidating, but it's actually quite straightforward!
-You start by making a broth for your fish to swim in, submerge the fish in the liquid, and cook it at a gentle heat to maintain a soft and pleasant texture.
+You start by making a broth for your fish to swim in, submerge it in a flavorful liquid, and cook it gently to maintain a soft and pleasant texture.
+The result is a delicious cod recipe that's unique and special and one of my favorite quick weeknight meals.

 Inspiration

 Alison Roman came out with a really interesting tomato poached fish recipe a few years back, and I loved the idea of cooking the fish in the flavorful broth.
-It reminded me of my family's tomato and coconut fish curry, with tomato, lots of spices, ginger, garlic, and coconut.
-So, I thought, why not try to combine these two techniques?
+It reminded me of my family's tomato and coconut fish curry, which has tomato, lots of spices, ginger, garlic, and coconut.

 What Makes This Recipe Special